luckyTamme/PUBG-Radar-setup/README.md

 # Fast setup for the PUBG Radar on linux

-It installs the latest 4k version from Albedo, which supports the current encrytion.
+It installs the latest version from EmberVulpix, which supports the current encrytion.
 All requirements like java are also installed

 **To run the setup you simply need to execute this commands in your terminal**
 ```